hanselcarter/graphQL/README.md

 having fun with graphQL
 Simple Reading List using GraphQl and Apollo

-Do not forget to add your own connection string
+Do not forget to add your own connection string in server/app

+### `npm install`
+Run this command on /client and /server to install all needed dependencies

 ### `npm start`